digitalsleuth/peepdf-3/CONSOLE-COMMANDS.md

 Cleans the console

 Usage: reset var_name
-Resets the variable value to the default value if applicable It's specially useful when we change the standard ouput of the console to a file or variable to restore it to the normal output.
+Resets the variable value to the default value if applicable It's specially useful when we change the standard output of the console to a file or variable to restore it to the normal output.
 See the [set] command.

 PPDF> reset output